Technology / Monday March 2, 2026

-13 minutes reading
+14 minutes reading

 But does it really matter which browser you will use?
 The short answer is a resounding yes.
 The long one is a bit… well, longer.
 So, if you want to learn why it matters, what the differences between the browsers are, what other people are using, and what you should use, buckle up, and let’s find out.

 Of course, the primary function of each web browser is to fetch the website from the hosting server and display it on your monitor.
 You can check how that happens in our dedicated article on DNS and the eight steps of opening a website.
-In a nutshell, the browser communicates with the Recursive Nameserver to locate the IP address of the domain you requested.
+In a nutshell, the browser queries the Recursive Nameserver to locate the IP address for the domain you requested.
 Thus, you don’t have to memorize complicated number sequences, but easily memorable names, like HostArmada.com, for example.
 The translation of the address is actually done by the DNS, however, not the browser.
 The browser only sends the domain name to the DNS.

-Other functions
+Other Functions

 In addition to those core functions, web browsers have a plethora of other useful functions that aim to improve your experience.
 Saving websites as bookmarks, using multiple tabs, and adding various extensions with all sorts of functionalities, and, of course, security features are the bare minimum today.
 However, there are some differences in the usability of these functions.